 I’m all about making dehydrating fresh strawberries as easy as possible.
 Call me lazy, but I use a strawberry slicer for a few reasons.
 The biggest one is the fact that it slices the strawberries the same thickness, which means they should dry evenly.

 If you have a garden or you can buy them at the store, it’s very easy to make a healthy snack in a dehydrator.
 I bought an Excaliber dehydrator because that’s what I used to teach classes and they sold that brand where I taught.
-I have had it well over seven years.
-Now, I bought mine with a timer, but it’s not necessary and it works for me.
+I have had it well over ten years.
+Now, I bought mine with a timer, but it’s not necessary, but it works for me.
 I can set it and forget, it within reason.
 What I mean by that is that I like my strawberries a little pliable and not crispy, so I need to keep an eye on them, so to speak.

 You can see below how I placed the freshly sliced strawberries in a single layer on the drying rack.
 My Excalibur dehydrator booklet states to set the temperature at 135 degrees.
 Keep in mind, not all dehydrators have the same temperature settings so the time it takes to dehydrate the product may be different between machines and models.
 Please check the book that comes with the one you purchased.